Skip to main content

 • support for separate proxies for each browser tab

-• multithreaded control of browser tabs
+• multi-threaded management of browser tabs

-• interception of requests
+• request interception

-• rendering DOM and JavaScript
+• DOM and JavaScript rendering

-• filling out forms
+• form filling

 • following links